 Mark Williams-Thomas is a former police detective who has far-reaching experience of working at the centre of high profile investigations, specialising in major crime and child protection.
-In October 2012 he led an investigation and presented an ITV programme “Exposure: The Other Side of Jimmy Saville”which outed the celebrity entertainer as a prolific and predatory paedophile.
+In October 2012, Mark led an investigation and presented an ITV programme “Exposure: The Other Side of Jimmy Saville”which outed the celebrity entertainer as a prolific and predatory paedophile.

 Mark has a high profile in the media and is a regular face on television as a presenter for ITV's flag ship current affairs programme, 'Tonight', in addition to being a reporter for the BBC One Show and BBC Newsnight.

 Recent programmes include BBC One Show 'Facebook' and on ITV Tonight – 'Online Bullies' and the series, 'To Catch a Paedophile' which involved Mark spending 18 months with unique access following the Metropolitan Police Child Abuse Command Unit.
 This programme tackled the growing problem of Online Peadophiles and was nominated from over 900 entries from 35 countries for the BANFF World Television Awards.

 In the media Mark Williams-Thomas has covered, and been an advisor in, nearly all the high-profile crime cases over the last 3 years.
 These have included the death of Baby P and the Plymouth Nursery Paedophile Investigation, the murder of Joanna Yeates, The Crossbow Killer Stephen Griffiths, the Ipswich serial killer Steve Wright and the Cumbria spree killer Derek Bird.
 As well as the disappearance's of Madeleine McCann, Shannon Matthews and Jaycee Dugard (US).